0xmons/0xmons-contracts-new/README.md

 # 0xmons Smart Contracts

+## NOW:

+This repository is used as a monorepo for all smart contracts developed by me (0xmons).
+It previously only housed contracts used for the initial 0xmons NFT ecosystem, which is detailed below.

+## PREVIOUSLY:

 ### Architecture
 The main contract is `MonMinter.sol`, which is the actual ERC-721 implementation.
 Using AccessControl, we can assign different contracts to be monster minters.